Beginners guide to mortgages

 Help to Buy: Equity Loan mortgages

-With at least a 5% deposit, you can arrange for an equity loan of up to 20% of the cost of a new-build home from the government.
+With at least a 5% deposit, you can arrange for an equity loan of up to 20% (or up to 40% in London) of the cost of a new-build home from the government.
 The equity loan is interest free for the first five years.
-After that, you will pay a fee of 1.75% which rises each year by the increase (if any) in the Retail Price Index (RPI) plus 1%.
+After that, you will pay a fee of 1.75% which rises each year by the increase (if any) in the Consumer Price Index (CPI) plus 2%.
 This may be subject to change.
 For further information, please visit the Help to Buy website.

-This product allows you to buy a share in a property and pay rent to a landlord or housing association for the share you don’t own.
-You usually have to buy at least 25% of your home, and you may have the option of purchasing shares in the property in the future but this can vary between schemes.
+This product allows you to buy a share in a property and pay rent to a housing association for the share you don’t own.
+You usually have to buy at least 10% of your home, and you may have the option of purchasing shares in the property in the future but this can vary between schemes.

 Of course in all cases you have to look at the booking and arrangement fees, as well as any other charges that might apply, before deciding which product is best for you.
 You can find out more about fees and charges in our ‘Fees Checklist for First Time Buyers’.